Infinitifall/KUserscripts/README.md

 # KUserscripts

-Userscripts are small programs can run in your browser and make changes to websites you visit, such as adding extra features or changing their style.
-This is a collection of useful userscriptsm, inspired by personal use.
+Userscripts are small programs that run in your web browser and make local changes to websites you visit such as adding features or changing styles.

+## Installation

-First make sure you have a userscript manager such as Violentmonkey installed.
-Greasemonkey and Tampermonkey work but are [not recommended](https://www.reddit.com/r/firefox/comments/6hs59w/tampermonkey_has_google_analytics_enabled_by/).
-Get Violentmonkey for [Google Chrome, Chromium, Brave Browser](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/) or [Edge](https://microsoftedge.microsoft.com/addons/detail/violentmonkey/eeagobfjdenkkddmbclomhiblgggliao).
+Install a userscript manager extension for your web browser such as Violentmonkey, Greasemonkey or Tampermonkey.
+Click to install Violentmonkey for [Google Chrome, Chromium, Brave Browser](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/) or [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/violentmonkey/eeagobfjdenkkddmbclomhiblgggliao).
+Note that Tampermonkey is closed source and has [serious privacy concerns](https://www.reddit.com/r/firefox/comments/6hs59w/tampermonkey_has_google_analytics_enabled_by/) and is therefore **not recommended**.

 ## Click to install [clean_ui](https://github.com/Infinitifall/KUserscripts/raw/main/scripts/clean_ui.user.js) or [clean_ui_aggressive](https://github.com/Infinitifall/KUserscripts/raw/main/scripts/clean_ui_aggressive.user.js)